 Self-pollinating, or ‘selfing’, occurs when the male part of a flower transfers pollen to the female part of a flower that is growing on the same plant.
 In order to self-pollinate, plants need to produce flowers that either have both male and female sex organs in the same flower.
 Or that have male and female organs in different flowers on the same plant.

 Botanically, the first type of flower is called ‘perfect’ because it has both sex organs.
 Plants in this category include roses, hibiscus, tulips, lilies, sunflowers, and tomatoes.
 Not to forget the stunning poinsettia.
 With foliage that turns from dark green to vibrant red in low light conditions.
 It is the perfect houseplant for adding that dazzling splash of colour to your indoor décor.
-You can get yours today with same-day delivery from Plants Across Melbourne.
+You can get yours today with same-day delivery from Flowers Across Melbourne.

 The second kind of flower, although referred to as ‘imperfect’, is the category into which most flowering plants fall.
 Which is where each flower on the same plant has either a male or a female organ, but not both.